Limm-jk/Limm-jk/README.md

 ### Hi There! 👋
 This is Limm_jk, Studying in CNU.
-I'm interested in Data Engineering & Machine Learning.
+I'm interested in Data Engineering & Machine Learning / Server Engineering.

 - **Education**
 Chungnam National Unversity / Computer Science Engineering (16.03~)